 So, if you want a comfy electric ride with wide tires, flat handlebars, and a step-over frame, the Level.2 is one of the best electric bikes for both men and women.

 16. RadWagon Electric Cargo

 Our Favorite!
 Best-equipped cargo e-bike

-Rad Power Bikes makes affordable, high-quality bikes and RadWagon electric cargo bicycle is no exception.
+Rad Power Bikes make affordable, high-quality bikes and the RadWagon electric cargo bicycle is no exception.
 Most e-cargo bikes out there cost thousands of dollars, but RadWagon remains well below the $2,000 mark.

 But, that weight makes more sense when you realize that RadWagon has everything you’ll ever need to transport heavy cargo loads.

 Rad Power’s RadWagon offers practical value that’s almost impossible to find elsewhere at the same price point.

 The rear rack is integrated and incredibly sturdy and comes with wooden footrests that double as cargo support.
 You can ride it day or night, rain or shine, thanks to front and rear fenders and lights.

 The RadWagon electric cargo bike is powered by a 750W, 80 Nm motor and a 672Wh battery, so it can go strong for a long time.
 It features a throttle as well, which will make it easier to start pedaling under a heavy load.

 It rolls on Kenda K-Rad 26″ x 2.3″ that are perfect for the job.
 They offer puncture protection so there’s no need to worry about flats.